-The park also has a spectacular number of trees and shrubs.
+From desert lavender and creosote to palm trees and pine trees, the park has a spectacular number of trees and shrubs.
 Shrub assemblages here are among the most diverse vegetation types in North America.
 Joshua Tree is also known for its numerous species of cacti and rare plants.

 The diversity of the plant life found in Joshua Tree National Park provides ample opportunities for study and enjoyment.
 The park's herbarium documents nearly all of the plants found here.
 The herbarium's records are available to search online.

 With a spectacular diversity of plants and plant communities, it's no wonder the original name proposed for this area in 1930 was Desert Plants National Park!